 Prayer Changes You

-How?
+How does prayer change you?
 I can tell you how it has changed me.
 My childhood was far less than ideal.
-My Mother is and was a narcissist and was an alcoholic.
+My Mother was and is a narcissist and was an alcoholic.
 A stream of men went through her life, she was a terrible Mother in most ways, and I grew to hate her.
 Even after I was saved, I sill held unforgiveness because she was wrong and had hurt me.
 I felt justified.
 One day I was praying and telling God all about how terrible she was.
 Suddenly, I heard, “What about you?”

 I stopped praying and reminded God that I wasn’t talking about myself, I was talking about my Mother.
 Again, He repeated the question and I didn’t like it.
 Then, the third time, I relented and realized what He was saying.
 It wasn’t unkind.
 It was a statement meant to cause me to realize that I too was imperfect, had hurt people, and had sinned.
 I needed to forgive and I did.
 I forgave and asked God to help me rekindle a love for my Mother.
 He did.
 Prayer changed me.

 Prayer is a way to gain perspective on our lives.
 We often develop tunnel vision, seeing only one solution, no solution, or solutions we dislike.
-But God sees from a perspective we cannot and through prayer, we are brought into His perspective.
+But God sees from a perspective we cannot and, through prayer, we are brought into His perspective.
 He sees beauty where we see none.
 He sees hope where we see hopelessness.
 He sees and brings light where we see only darkness.
 When we are caught in despair, He pours out hope.
 He changes us as we spend time with Him believing in the power of prayer.

 The Healing Power of Prayer